| | |

 While the conference is primarily concerned with conditions in the Gulf, organizers invite contributions that address how rapid urbanization affects the production of architecture and the lives of inhabitants throughout the Arab region and beyond.

-We invite submissions in all areas related to urbanism and architecture, particularly work focusing on bridging the gap between theory and practice.
+Topics of Interest We invite submissions in all areas related to urbanism and architecture, particularly work focusing on bridging the gap between theory and practice.
 Topics of interest include but are not limited to the following:

-• Culture, Lifestyle and Urbanity
+Urban Development • Economic and Urban Strategies• Culture, Lifestyle and Urbanity

 • The Role of Heritage